dodo721/group-27/use-cases/use-case-1.md

-# USE CASE: 4 Produce a Report on the Salary of Employees of a Given Role
+# USE CASE: 1 Produce a Report on Spoken Language Statistics

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an *HR advisor* I want *to produce a report on the salary of employees of a given role* so that *I can support financial reporting of the organisation.*
+As a ***Data Analyst***, I want to generate a ***Languages Report*** containing the number of speakers and percentage of world population per language, for ***statistical analysis*** as requested by my organisation

 ### Scope

-Company.
+Company????.

 ### Level

-Primary task.
+Primary task????.

 ### Preconditions

-We know the role.
-Database contains current employee salary data.
+The system is expected to function as normal.

+Data Analyst is expected to understand how to use the system/generate reports.

+The contents of the database is understood to contain *Country Code, Language, IsOfficial (Boolean), Percentage of country that speaks language.*
 ### Success End Condition

-A report is available for HR to provide to finance.
+System produces a Language Report containing the number of people who speak defined languages, and number of speakers as percentage of world population. **This is to be sorted by greatest number to smallest**.

 ### Failed End Condition

+Incorrect data is provided to the Data Analyst - **Severe**.

+OR

-No report is produced.
+A report cannot be produced and error is thrown.

 ### Primary Actor

-HR Advisor.
+Data Analyst.

 ### Trigger

-A request for finance information is sent to HR.
+Data Analyst uses System to generate selected (Languages) report.

 ## MAIN SUCCESS SCENARIO

-1. Finance request salary information for a given role.
-2. HR advisor captures name of the role to get salary information for.
-3. HR advisor extracts current salary information of all employees of the given role.
+1. Data Analyst opens system interface and selects desired query, languages in this context.
+2. Data Analyst sends query.
+3. Data Analyst is provided with report of Languages information.
-4. HR advisor provides report to finance.
+4. Data Analyst provides report to relevant personnel in department as per request.

 ## EXTENSIONS

-3. **Role does not exist**:
-    1. HR advisor informs finance no role exists.
+1. Connection Link issue to Database (e.g. Database down, Local Network Issue, etc.).
+   1. Data Analyst informs Database Administrator and or IT Department of issue.
+2. Database is corrupted causing loss of information.
+    1. Data Analyst informs Database Administrator.

 ## SUB-VARIATIONS

-None.
+????

 ## SCHEDULE

-**DUE DATE**: Release 1.0
+**DUE DATE**: 0.1.0.3 (17/02/2020)